 About three quarters of the way through Jordan Peele’s racially charged, ubersuccessful film Get Out, Detective Latoya chuckles out a line that pretty much sums up the film: “Those White girls … they get you guys every time.”

-Only Erika Alexander, the beloved actress most famously known as the smack talking, food-loving neighbor Maxine Shaw on the hit ‘90s sitcom Living Single, could deliver that line with limited camera time and still make an impression.
-If you’re like us, you might have been pleasantly surprised to see her face pop up, especially in a film like Get Out.
-But if you’ve been following Alexander’s career, then you’re used to her stepping into roles and showing out with her razor sharp comedic delivery.
+Only Erika Alexander, the beloved actress most famously known as the smack-talking, food-loving neighbor Maxine Shaw on the hit ’90s sitcom Living Single, could deliver that line with limited camera time and still make an impression.
+If you’re like us, you may have been pleasantly surprised to see her face pop up, especially in a film like Get Out.
+But if you’ve been following Alexander’s career, you’re used to her stepping into roles and showing out with her razor-sharp comedic delivery.

 Eighties babies were groomed on Alexander’s kind of humor when she graced our screens as Cousin Pam on The Cosby Show.
-We identified with her because, unlike the squeaky clean Cosby kids, Cousin Pam brought a little grit to 10 Stigwood Aveneue.
-After all, she was the only Cosby-kid extension that had the nerve to approach Cousin Cliff Huxtable with real life issues like a request for birth control.
+We identified with her because, unlike the squeaky-clean Cosby kids, Cousin Pam brought a little grit to 10 Stigwood Aveneue.
+After all, she was the only Cosby-kid extension with the nerve to approach Cousin Cliff Huxtable with real-life issues suchas a request for birth control.

 Since witnessing Cousin Pam, and later Max exchange slick quips with Kyle Barker (Terrence T.C.
 Carson), Alexander has kept busy with dozens of television roles – appearing on everything from Criminal Minds and Suits, to Last Man Standing and Grey’s Anatomy.
 Most recently, fans got to witness the actress flexing her dramatic skills as LeeAnne, the troubled secret wife of Hollywood (Omar J. Dorsey) on the hit OWN drama Queen Sugar.